 Provided the walls are fairly level, MDF panelling is easy to fit on a DIY basis.
 If the walls are uneven, they can usually be battened first.
 Ensure the company you are buying from offers good instructions before you invest.

-What does wall panelling cost?
+How much does wall paneling cost?

-Buying reclaimed wood panelling
+Buying reclaimed wood paneling

 It is possible to purchase original wood panelling that has been salvaged from period properties.
 While it adds authentic aged character, quantity can be an issue.
 Be certain of your room’s dimensions, and what proportions suit the style and period of your home.